microsoft/WhatTheHack/044-DevOpswithGitHubActions/Student/Challenge04.md

 - Review code to understand how we are going to integrate policy document with Frontend website
 - Create necessary Azure resources as required before starting with CI/CD Pipeline
-- Create Github Action workflow to deploy to serverless function
+- Create GitHub Action workflow to deploy to serverless function
 - If the build succeeds, deploy the code to a Serverless Function
 - If the build fails, raise an issue to investigate